RMOnft/openDAW/packages/docs/docs-user/features/piano-roll.md

 See the [Beat Making workflow](../workflows/beat.md) for a practical example.

+Listen to timing differences in the [groove examples](../../docs-learn/how-it-works/groove-examples.md).

 ## Developer documentation

 More technical details are available in the developer docs: